Skip to main content

 • Thus, Alice must perform the Tempo Clue.
 It will be interpreted as a Tempo Clue Stall (and will not have a Chop Move component).
 Furthermore, Alice is not allowed to do any moves with precedence 4 or 5.

-• What is the point of having a complicated table with defined priorities?
-Well, normally, players in stalling situations are not able to give tricky-looking Finesses, because everyone else will think that they are just giving a stall clue.
+• What is the point in having a complicated precedence table?
+Normally, players in stalling situations are not able to give tricky-looking Finesses, because everyone else will think that they are just giving a stall clue.
 However, if it can be seen that there is a better clue available for them to give, then everyone can know that they are not giving a stall clue.
 So, because of this precedence table, players in stalling situations are still often able to make Finesses happen.

 The Early Game (Severity 1 Stalling)